schooltool-project/schooltool-book/source/demographics-schema.rst

 To change the list values, simply edit the values in the **Selection List** text box.
 Each line defines one value.
 You can also specify whether the field is required, and if it should be limited to Students, Teachers and/or Administrators.

-You can add five different types of fields:
+You can add six different types of fields:

   * Text Field: for a single line of text;
+  * Integer Field: for whole numbers;
   * Description Field: for longer text entered through a textbox;
   * Date Field: entered through a calendar widget;
   * Yes/No Field: for a true/false boolean value;